User Community Service Desk Downloads

 The lineage scanner uses metadata from views located in the ACCOUNT_USAGE schema.
 For details, see the official Snowflake documentation: Account Usage.

-The IMPORTED PRIVILEGES role can access all required views from the ACCOUNT_USAGE schema.
-This role doesn’t have access to any data.
+The IMPORTED PRIVILEGES privilege on the Snowflake database allows a role to access all required views in the ACCOUNT_USAGE schema.
+This privilege does not grant access to table data.

 View name Database role Used in lineage toolkit Enterprise Edition only Purpose Latency